shipcloud/shipcloud-for-woocommerce/readme.txt

 You can also follow this simple instruction video (in German):
 [youtube https://youtu.be/HE3jow15x8c]

+== Frequently Asked Questions ==

+= My customers don't see all the carriers available =

+When letting the customer decide, which carrier should be used for shipping, all activated carriers from the settings will be shown at checkout.
+If the shop owner wants to decide which carrier should be used, we only display the standard carrier from the settings at checkout.

+***Notice:*** Because the plugin currently requests the shipping rate at shipcloud from within the checkout, we need a valid address.
+If the customer isn't logged in, she/he needs to provide an address for this calculation.

+= I don't see all the carriers in the settings =

+After registering with shipcloud, you will have immediate access to DHL, UPS, DPD and Liefery.
+If you want to use Hermes, please send a request to support@shipcloud.io and we will arrange your registration with the required carrier.
+There may be a 2-3 day waiting time for this process.

+If you already have a direct account with FedEx, GLS or MyDPD Business from DPD (formerly iloxx/MyDPD Business) or TNT, you can easily integrate them with shipcloud.
+Otherwise, these carriers are not available, unfortunately.

+To use Deutsche Post as a shipping option in shipcloud, please contact support@shipcloud.io and we will unlock this service for you.
+Please note that you will need a prepaid account ("Portokasse") with Deutsche Post.

 == Screenshots ==

 1. Configure shipcloud from within the shipping settings of WooCommerce